dotkernel/dotkernel/docs/Prerequisites/Testing.md

 }
 ```

-One file can contain multiple tests, just don't overdo it, it's important to keep a clear overview.
+One file can contain multiple tests, just don't overdo it, it's important to keep an overview.

 Any method with `/** @test **/` above it is considered a test, and any methods without that tag, is considered helper methods inside the test class.